 Out of the seven main Camino de Santiago routes I’d say the Via de La Plata is the toughest route.
 First of all, because it’s the longest route.
 Second, because distances between towns are very long sometimes you walk 20-25km though nothing which means you have to carry a lot of water and some food with you.
 Third, it gets very hot in summer and quite cold in winter in that part of Spain you have to find the perfect time between the two seasons.

-In my opinion, the Camino del Norte is the second toughest Camino de Santiago route because of its long distance and many ascents and descents on the route.
+In my opinion, the Camino del Norte is the second toughest Camino de Santiago route because of its long distance and many ascents and descents.

-The part of the Portuguese Camino from Lisbon to Porto is quite challenging as well because of the long distance between towns and limited accommodation options.
+The part of the Portuguese Camino from Lisbon to Porto is quite challenging as well because of long distances between towns and limited accommodation options.

-The main Camino de Santiago routes are arranged by distance:
+The main Camino de Santiago routes arranged by the distance:

 - Via de la Plata – 1000 km/621 mi